siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/usage.md

 # Njs-Unit - Usage

 To use the Njs-Unit plug-in, the plug-in must be loaded, and an instance created.
-Load the plug-in into the DevOps Velocity container if necessary.
+Load the plug-in into the IBM DevOps Velocity container if necessary.

 ## Integration steps